Confident Gibbons draws from the past, lifts Massapequa

 The junior midfielder gets to play rival Farmingdale and gets two goals and two assists in the Chiefs’ Nassau A victory.

-In the latest chapter of the so-called Backyard Brawl between the neighboring communities, Gibbons scored two goals with two assists and Timmy Ley netted three goals to lead Massapequa to a 7-4 victory over Farmingdale in a duel for the top spot in Nassau A.
+In the latest chapter of the so-called Backyard Brawl between the neighboring communities, Gibbons had two goals and two assists and Timmy Ley netted three goals to lead Massapequa to a 7-4 victory over Farmingdale on Friday in a duel for the top spot in Nassau A.

 “We had to wake up and fight through a bad first half,” Ley said.
-“It was annoying a times, but we finally started executing our assignments.”
+“It was annoying at times, but we finally started executing our assignments.”

-Gibbons said the Chiefs couldn’t match the Dalers’ intensity in the first half.
+Gibbons said the Chiefs didn’t match the Dalers’ intensity in the first half.
 “They came out with energy and we were dragging,” he said.
-“It was a gut-check for all of us.”
+“It was a gut check for all of us.”

-All except faceoff specialist Angelo Petrakis, who was nearly perfect all game, winning 12 of 13 draws and not allowing Massapequa to fall too far behind.
+All except faceoff specialist Angelo Petrakis, who was nearly perfect, winning 12 of 13 draws and not allowing Massapequa to fall too far behind.
 Those extra possessions paid off in the second half.
 After Ley gave the Chiefs the lead, Gibbons scored in front off a loose-ball scramble with 6:13 left for a 6-4 edge.

 “We had just gotten the lead and we had to keep our foot on their throats,” Gibbons said.
 “You have to do that, especially against a good team like Farmingdale.
 Angelo won the faceoff to give us the ball.
 I just picked it up and shot it quick.
 I think that was a momentum-changer.”